NCrusher74/SwiftTagger/README.md

        `file.discNumber.totalDiscs = nil`
        `file.discNumber = (nil, nil) // not a nil return even though the frame or atom is non-existant` This is done to guarantee that we will be able to create these atoms and frames when they don't exist, instead of having the accessor fail when a chained optional such as `file.discNumber?.disc` encounters a nil return.
-       When working with date frames in ID3, this "false positive" may take the form of a date return of `0001-01-01 00:00:00` (`Date.distantPast`) when the frame doesn't exist.
+       When working with date frames in ID3, this "false positive" may take the form of a date return of `0001-01-01 00:00:00` (aka `Date.distantPast`) when the frame doesn't exist.

 ### A note about compatibility
 Each tagging library or app handles things slightly differently.
 Some will parse values of a tag called "recording date" to a field called "release date".
 Each one has its own unique descriptor that it may recognize for a freeform `----` atom or `TXXX` frame fulfilling a certain purpose, while another app uses a different descriptor altogether.